 Hospital leaders tasked technology to better capture the patient story at the point of documentation.
-This hospital partnered with 3M to deliver real time clinical insights within the electronic health record (EHR) workflow using 3M™ M*Modal CDI Engage One™.
+This hospital partnered with 3M to deliver real time clinical insights within the EHR workflow using 3M CDI Engage One.

-In the last two years, this hospital implemented the 3M™ 360 Encompass™ System for computer-assisted coding (CAC).
+In the last two years, this hospital implemented 3M™ 360 Encompass™ System for computer-assisted coding.
 Then in 2020, it partnered with 3M to implement 3M CDI Engage One to give physicians proactive, artificial intelligence (AI)-powered clinical feedback from the entire patient record.
-3M CDI Engage One provided AI-enabled clinical support for physicians on the front end and closed the loop with back end CDI workflows to reduce retrospective queries.
+3M CDI Engage One provided AI-enabled clinical support for physicians on the front end and closed the loop with back-end CDI workflows to reduce retrospective queries.
 This collaboration also enhanced CDI worklist prioritization, summarization of quality indicators and clinical validation.
 Consolidating on the 3M platform provided a more cohesive, end-to-end workflow across coding, CDI teams and physicians.

 3M CDI Engage One is highly flexible and customizable.
 Users can fine tune the AI technology to deliver the right volume and type of clinical nudges physicians should see.
 To achieve this, 3M partners start by running the software in “silent mode” to collect data on all the clinical nudges that would be triggered if the AI were fully enabled.
 The goal is to pinpoint areas where clinical support is most valuable without overwhelming physicians— delivering only high value clinical nudges while minimizing disruptions.